Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Gradient-Free Optimization

-For the special case of a strongly convex objective $\Obj$, current literature provides bounds on the bias of $2$qSGD \cite{spa03}.
+For the special case of a strongly convex objective $\Obj$, bounds on bias of $2$qSGD are well known \cite{spa03}.
 An application of \Cref{t:samefbar} implies that the bias for $1$qSGD is identical: \begin{corollary} Suppose the assumptions of \Cref{t:samefbar} hold, and $\Obj$ is strongly convex. \\ Then, $\| \theta^{\ocp} -\thetaopt \| \leq O(\epsy^2) $ for either $1$qSGD or $2$qSGD. \end{corollary}